Chart Color Schemes

 Bruce hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Bruce's median age is 29 years, which is lower than the Australian Capital Territory average of 35 and substantially under Australia's national average of 38 years.
-Compared to the Australian Capital Territory, Bruce has a higher concentration of residents aged 15-24 (26.0%) but fewer residents aged 5-14 (6.3%).
-This concentration of 15-24 year-olds is well above the national average of 12.5%.
-According to the 2021 Census, the population aged 45 to 54 has grown from 7.6% to 8.5%, while the population aged 55 to 64 has declined from 6.3% to 5.5%.
-Population forecasts for Bruce indicate substantial demographic changes by 2041.
-The 15 to 24 age group is projected to grow by 29% (609 people), reaching a total of 2,688 residents from the current figure of 2,078.
+Bruce's median age is 29 years, which is below the Australian Capital Territory average of 35 and Australia's national average of 38 years.
+Bruce has a higher concentration of residents aged 15-24 (26.0%) compared to the Australian Capital Territory and nationally (12.5%).
+However, Bruce has fewer residents aged 5-14 (6.3%) than both the Australian Capital Territory and Australia as a whole.
+According to the 2021 Census, the population aged 45-54 grew from 7.6% to 8.5%, while the 55-64 age group declined from 6.3% to 5.5%.
+By 2041, population forecasts indicate significant demographic changes in Bruce.
+The 15-24 age group is projected to grow by 29% (an increase of 609 people), reaching a total of 2,688 from the current figure of 2,078.